A spectacular 1 week South Island road trip itinerary

 The most time efficient way to visit Milford Sound is with a tour from Queenstown.

+You can also drive yourself to Milford.
 Full day trips give you the chance to stop off along the road to Milford Sound at spots like the Mirror Lakes.
+It’s a four hour drive one way, but there are plenty of little stops to stretch your legs along the way.

 Just be aware that this is a very long day.
 If the idea of spending 8 hours in a single day on a bus or in a car sounds tiring, you can choose to do a cruise on Lake Wakatipu instead.